 Many of our PhD graduates have moved into academic and research roles in Higher Education while others go on to play leading roles in educational practice, the public sector or within NGO’s.
 Queen's postgraduates reap exceptional benefits.
-Unique initiatives, such as Researcher Plus bolster our commitment to employability.
+Unique initiatives, such as Researcher Plus, bolster our commitment to employability.

 Employment after the Course

-For further information on career development opportunities at PhD level please contact the Arts, Humanities and Social Sciences Career Development Team on email@example.com / +44 28 9097 5175 Development Officers Cathy Wilson and Aileen Carson will be happy to provide further information on your research area career prospects.
+For further information on career development opportunities at PhD level please contact the Arts, Humanities and Social Sciences Career Development Team on email@example.com / +44 28 9097 5175 The AHSS Development Officers will be happy to provide further information on your research area career prospects.

 Meet our Staff